Drones & Aerial Activities - Quickstart guide

 Process of requesting a flight authorisation in skeyes airspace

-Please note that the user will be guided through every step by the DSA tool, but it is expected of the operator/pilot to be aware of and understand these different steps.
+Please note that the user will be guided through every step by the DAA tool, but it is expected of the operator/pilot to be aware of and understand these different steps.

-For the DSA tool, there are two stages of a flight authorisation request: pre-authorisation and final authorisation.
+For the DAA tool, there are two stages of a flight authorisation request: pre-authorisation and final authorisation.

 Pre-authorisation (multiple days to multiple hours before the operation)